 - Group for International Cooperation and European Integration

-- participation in coordinating the activities of cooperation of youth and sports organizations with international youth and sports organizations and other international entities;
+- Participation in coordinating the activities of cooperation of youth and sports organizations with international youth and sports organizations and other international entities;

-- compiling information, analysis and reports in the field of international youth and sports policy; cooperation with bodies and structures for youth and sports at the world and European level; preparation of proposed platforms for international negotiations;
+- Compiling information, analysis and reports in the field of international youth and sports policy; cooperation with bodies and structures for youth and sports at the world and European level; preparation of proposed platforms for international negotiations;

-- participation in the monitoring and implementation of international conventions in the field of youth policy and sports;
+- Participation in the monitoring and implementation of international conventions in the field of youth policy and sports;

-- drafting protocols on cooperation etc.
+- Drafting protocols on cooperation etc.

-The National Youth Council of Serbia - KOMS is the highest representative body of the young population.
+The National Youth Council of Serbia - KOMS is the highest representative body of the youth population.
 It is an alliance of 108 youth associations and for young people, which serves as an advocacy platform for the improving the position of young people and acts as a link between young people, their member organizations and various decision-makers and providers of youth programmes and services.
 It implements four programme areas:

 - Local programme